 Infection prevention management systems are in place to minimise the risk of infection to residents, service providers and visitors.
-The infection control programme is implemented and meets the needs of the organisation and provides information and resources to inform the service providers.
+The infection control programme is implemented.
 Documentation evidenced that relevant infection control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.
 Antimicrobial usage is monitored.
 The type of surveillance undertaken is appropriate to the size and complexity of the organisation.
 Standardised definitions are used for the identification and classification of infection events.
 Results of surveillance are acted upon, evaluated, and reported to relevant personnel in a timely manner.
 The service has robust Covid-19 screening in place for residents, visitors, and staff.
 Covid-19 response plans are in place and the service has access to personal protective equipment supplies.
-There has been one Covid-19 outbreak.

 There are documented processes for the management of waste and hazardous substances in place, and incidents are reported in a timely manner.
 Chemicals are stored safely throughout the facility.
 Documented policies and procedures for the cleaning and laundry services are implemented with appropriate monitoring systems in place to evaluate the effectiveness of these services.